efren-palacios/duellinks/_posts/content/guides/deck-types/2018-04-12-treeborn-guide-by-xb8.md

 #### Sylvans:

-Soul Exchange, Sphere Kuriboh and correctly timed ECon take plays can secure you an easy win against Sylvans.
+Soul Exchange, Sphere Kuriboh and correctly timed E-con take plays can secure you an easy win against Sylvans.
 If you feel you need even more Sylvan counters, add more Tribute to the Doomed.

 #### Archfiends:

 Somehow a 50-50 matchup.
-If they pack Sphere Kuriboh it might be a bad matchup, otherwise ECon takes are very good.
+If they pack Sphere Kuriboh it might be a bad matchup, otherwise E-con takes are very good.
 Fenghuang can sometimes hit them too if they are still setting up their board.

 #### Geargias:

-If they start with {Ties of the Brethren} it's going to be difficult but if you can double ECon take you canuse their monster effects against them.
+If they start with {Ties of the Brethren} it's going to be difficult but if you can double E-con take you canuse their monster effects against them.
 It's a fun matchup and can be easily winnable.

 #### Sea Stealth Attack: